WilliamD99/prismic-blog-template/README.md

-# Prismic + Next.js Blog Starter
+# Prismic + Next.js Blog Template

 This sample blog is an excellent starting point to explore [Next.js][nextjs] and [Prismic][prismic].
 Get it up and running in minutes.
-Modify and adapt it to your liking; it's all yours!

 - **Demo**: [Open live demo][live-demo]
 - **Learn more about Prismic and Next.js**: [Prismic Next.js Documentation][prismic-docs]